 Focus on shining light on your good communication and people management skills.
 You can tell them that you will try to talk with the patient and find out the cause of their discomfort.
 Tell them you know the consequences of patients who refuse treatments.
-Conclude your answer by saying that whatever situation comes, you will not lose your dignity and commitment towards your role.
+Conclude your answer by saying that whatever situation comes, you will not lose your dignity and commitment to your role.

 Apart from the specific CNA interview questions, there are a few other important CNA interview questions that will help you with the interview preparation.
 Let’s discuss them in detail.

 In a typical CNA interview, you will come across all the above questions, but the list doesn’t end here.
 There are hundreds of other questions that you might have to answer in a CNA interview.

 Keeping that in mind, I have come up with some other important CNA interview questions:

 - Why did you leave your last organization?

 - How will you prioritize different tasks when all of them are important?